 Would a linear or exponential model be more appropriate for this data?
 Explain how you know.

-\(A(t)\) is the average high temperature in Aspen, Colorado, \(t\) months after the start of the year. \(M(t)\) is the temperature in Minneapolis, Minnesota, \(t\) months after the start of the year.
+\(A(t)\) is a model for the temperature in Aspen, Colorado, \(t\) months after the start of the year. \(M(t)\) is a model for the temperature in Minneapolis, Minnesota, \(t\) months after the start of the year.
 Temperature is measured in degrees Fahrenheit.

 - What does \(A(8)\) mean in this situation?
 Estimate \(A(8)\).

-- Which city had a higher average temperature in February?
+- Which city has a higher predicted temperature in February?

-- Were the two cities’ average high temperatures ever the same?
+- Are the 2 cities’ predicted temperatures ever the same?
 If so, when?